Greene County, Georgia: Racial and ethnic composition

+2020 census

+As of the 2020 census, there were 18,915 people, 7,874 households, and 4,975 families residing in the county.
+The median age was 51.6 years, with 18.8% under the age of 18 and 29.6% aged 65 or older.
+For every 100 females there were 93.4 males, and for every 100 females age 18 and over there were 90.8 males age 18 and over.
+None of the residents lived in urban areas and 100.0% lived in rural areas.

+The racial makeup of the county was 59.7% White, 30.7% Black or African American, 0.2% American Indian and Alaska Native, 0.9% Asian, 0.0% Native Hawaiian and Pacific Islander, 3.7% from some other race, and 4.7% from two or more races.
+Hispanic or Latino residents of any race comprised 6.8% of the population.

+Of the 7,874 households, 24.1% had children under the age of 18 living with them and 27.5% had a female householder with no spouse or partner present.
+About 24.7% of all households were made up of individuals and 13.1% had someone living alone who was 65 years of age or older.
+There were 10,087 housing units, of which 21.9% were vacant.
+Among occupied housing units, 76.3% were owner-occupied and 23.7% were renter-occupied.
+The homeowner vacancy rate was 1.9% and the rental vacancy rate was 6.9%.

 Education

 The county supports the Greene County School Board, Lake Oconee Academy and Nathanael Greene Academy.

 Role in passage of the Georgia Indigent Defense Act

 In 2001, Georgia Supreme Court Chief Justice Robert Benham convened a committee to investigate indigent defense in the state of Georgia.
 An avalanche of complaints about the state of public defense in Greene County, along with a number of lawsuits filed by Stephen Bright and the Southern Center for Human Rights, contributed to the formation of this commission.
 The commission discovered during its investigation that indigent defendants in Greene County were routinely pleaded guilty by judges without the presence of counsel and sometimes without even being present in court to make their pleas, violations of the Sixth Amendment.
 Excessive bail, e.g. $50,000 for loitering, was often set as well, a violation of the Eighth Amendment.
 After two years of investigation, the committee's recommendations led to the passage of the Georgia Indigent Defense Act.